Using an iPad Pro for Travel Photography Management

 December 7, 2019

 When it comes to optimising your luggage and carry on allowances, of the heavier items to travel with is a laptop.
 I personally find I have a love-hate relationship when I take my laptop with me when travelling.
 I do enjoy the ability to be able to do work anywhere, edit and import my photos from a shoot and also the occasional Netflix watching when waiting around.
 Given I use a maxed out 15″ MacBook Pro, I am becoming increasingly aware of its weight when combined with all of my photography gear, along with normal personal items you need to carry around with you, such as water, spare clothes, and snacks.
+I also tend to still take the iPad with me as I can now use it as a second display with Apple’s latest software update Catalina and IOS 13.

 But without a laptop, how will you store and edit your photos?